openboxes/openboxes/docs/admin-guide/migration/index.md

 ## Introduction
-Generally speaking, upgrading a version of OpenBoxes (or any application packaed as a Java WAR file) is a relatively simple process: drop a new WAR file into the Tomcat webapps directory, restart the application server, watch the logs to make sure database migrations are executed properly, and you're done.
+Generally speaking, upgrading a version of OpenBoxes (or any application packaed as a Java WAR file) is a relatively simple process:

+* [ ] Backup your database
+* [ ] Download the latest version of the application
+* [ ] Copy the .war file into the Tomcat webapps directory
+* [ ] Restart Tomcat
+* [ ] Tail the logs to make sure database migrations are executed properly, and you're done.

-OpenBoxes 0.8.x releases were tied to the following tech stack.
-This upcoming 0.9.x release(s) support a bit more variability.
+In previous version of OpenBoxes (v0.8.x and earlier) releases were tied to a static tech stack with very specific requirements.
+Only the operating system changed over time because This upcoming 0.9.x release(s) support a bit more variability.

 | Dependency         | 0.8.x Supported Versions | 0.9.x Supported Versions   |
 |:-------------------|:-------------------------|----------------------------|